PEC’s Year in Review: 2022

 - PEC participated in a virtual Read Across America event with 250 local educators and donated books to local school libraries.

-- PEC gave $23,000 in support for are education foundations in our service territory.
+- PEC gave $23,000 in support for education foundations in our service territory.
 This is funded by monies from PEC’s Power of Change Program, which allows members to round their bill up for charity.

-- PEC re-opened applications for Youth Tour, a tradition for more than 60 years at PEC.
+- PEC re-opened applications for Youth Tour, a tradition for nearly 60 years at PEC.
 Youth Tour is returning after a two-year hiatus due to the COVID-19 pandemic.
 Our high school delegates will join 1,500 students from electric cooperatives across the country on an all-expenses-paid trip to Washington, D.C.
 Learn more here.

 - For the second year we offered Camp Save-a-Watt, a free, fun-filled summer of weekly activities focused on electrical safety, energy conservation, and nature exploration.
 In 2022, participation doubled to more than 400 campers.
 We also hosted Meet a Lineworker on July 27, where more than 40 campers from Blanco, Buda, Dripping Springs, Liberty Hill, and Marble Falls got to meet our lineworkers.
 Camp Save-a-Watt’s first solar car derby was held June 23, where more than 50 campers and their parents learned about solar energy and built and raced solar cars.